nathanah/ECS171Project/README.txt

 Output:
-  Prints TP/FP/TN/FN counts and accuracy for each batch of training and testing over 10 folds Also prints the average testing accuracy at the end of training as well as max testing accuracy.
+  Prints TP/FP/TN/FN counts and accuracy for each batch of training and testing over 10 folds Also prints the average training and testing accuracy at the end of training as well as max testing accuracy.